strezag/sitecore-containers-prerequisites/README.md

 Miscellaneous
 - Remove Sitecore license persisted in user environment variable (can be problematic as it overrides session variables in modern Docker solutions)
+- Unattended and Quiet options with ability to select test type via parameter

 ## Full Scan Demo